Saravanakumar2003/EmpowerKids/README.md

 ### Home Page
 * It is the home page of our website with basic information.
-* It features Notification / Circulars section with latest updates from Officers.
+* It features a Notification / Circulars section with the latest updates from Officers.

 ### Special Features
 * All Data is live fetched and updated improving user experience.